Coping Strategies for Menopause: Embracing Change and Finding Relief

 Hot Flashes

-• Practice controlled breathing the minute your hot flashes begin, as it helps in making them less severe and also shortens their duration
+- Practice controlled breathing the minute your hot flashes begin, as it may help to lessen their duration and severity.

-• Water helps in regulating the internal temperature of your body and therefore stay hydrated throughout the day
+- Water helps regulate the internal temperature of your body.
+Therefore, stay hydrated throughout the day

 Loss of Bladder Control and Vaginal Dryness